-At this point in the customer lifecycle you have worked hard to drive traffic from various sources, you’ve captured the lead and nurtured her until she is now ready to buy.
-Don’t screw it up now with a faulty sales process.
+At this point in the customer lifecycle, you have worked hard to drive traffic from various sources, you’ve captured the lead and nurtured her until she is now ready to buy.
+Don’t screw it up now with a faulty sales process!

-The deadly sin here is not having a sales process with tested and proven scripts and sales pages.
+The deadly sin here is not having a sales process with tested and proven scripts and sales collateral.
 A lot of businesses just wing it and never document the optimal sales system for their product or service.
 The result is unsteady, unpredictable, and unrepeatable sales month after month.

-You may be thinking this doesn’t apply to you because you’re selling 100% online with no phone calls or any human interaction.
+If you have an online business (e-commerce, SaaS, etc), you may be thinking this doesn’t apply to you because you’re selling 100% online with no phone calls or any human interaction.

 My response is that you’re missing critical market/customer research by not speaking to your prospects and customers.
 At least set up an online chat system to field some questions.
-You’ll be amazed how fast you’ll learn about your customers and their buying concerns/criteria.
+You’ll be amazed at how fast you’ll learn about your customers and their buying concerns/criteria.

-5. Deadly Sin of NOT Over Delivering
+5. Deadly Sin of NOT Over-Delivering

-Now we’re at the stage where your customer has handed you her hard earned money and is excited to receive the promised product or service.
+Now we’re at the stage where your customer has handed you her hard-earned money and is excited to receive the promised product or service.

 Most mediocre businesses screw this part up big time.
-The deadly sin here is NOT over delivering.
+The deadly sin here is NOT over-delivering.

 This small investment in your new customers will be repaid over and over as you create zealots for your products/services.
 When you do something remarkable, then your customers can’t help but tell all of their friends and family!

 Upselling to additional products and services is not just about increasing the lifetime value of a customer.
 It’s really about providing the best solution for your customers.